CybercentreCanada/assemblyline-service-cape/README.md

 default_subscription_ratelimit = 99999999999999/s
 token_auth_enabled = yes
 ```

+The REST API calls that are made by the CAPE service are as follows:

+    1. Get the status of CAPE via GET /apiv2/cuckoo/status/
+    2. Search for the SHA256 of a sample via GET /apiv2/tasks/search/sha256/<sha256>/
+    3. Submit a sample for file analysis via POST /apiv2/tasks/create/file/
+    4. Poll the task by task ID until it is completed via GET /apiv2/tasks/view/<task-id>/
+    5. Get the lite JSON report and ZIP generated via GET /apiv2/tasks/get/report/<task-id>/lite/zip/
+    6. Delete the task via GET /apiv2/tasks/delete/<task-id>/

+By default in the `api.conf`, `[machinelist]`, `[cuckoostatus]`, and `[taskdelete]` are all disabled.
+You need to enable them.

+In `api.conf`, it is recommended to set `token_auth_enabled = yes` and `auth_only = yes` for all REST API services.

 ### Recommendations for Monitoring
 The CAPE service will submit a file and wait for the file to complete analysis and post-analysis processing, up until the service timeout of 800 seconds.
 At this point, the service will retry (2 more times) to get a result.
 In most cases, the only reason that the service will retry is if there is an issue with the CAPE nest.
 The CAPE service outputs useful error logs that you can set up Kibana alerting on for these cases when the CAPE REST API or Processor services are down or erroring.
 This is the recommended approach to monitor your CAPE nest.